visit/galaxy-docs/_includes/intro.md

 The API gives you access to some of the citybreak functionaility, enabling you to search for products, get content, search availability and use shopping baskets for booking and generating pay-later invoices.

 This documentation is too long?
-You can check out the Swagger UI <a href="https://galaxy.test.citybreak.com">https://galaxy.test.citybreak.com</a>.
+You can check out the Swagger UI <a href="https://galaxy.test.citybreak.com">https://galaxy.test.citybreak.com/v2/swagger/ui/index#/</a>.
 It targets test data and you can request a test API key for internal products that you can make bookings and do availability searches for.
 Give it a try and come back later.

-The live Galaxy API is accessible at https://galaxy.citybreak.com/v2/api
+The live Galaxy API endpoint is accessible at https://galaxy.citybreak.com/v2/api

 All example documentation uses the test environment endpoint.